Loft Ladder Installation Cost

 Ladder Material

 Even though aluminium is light, strong, and budget-friendly, it can be noisier.
-Timber looks smarter and tends to be quieter underfoot, but you’ll usually pay a tad more.
+Timber looks smarter and tends to be quieter underfoot, but you’ll usually pay a tad more and it requires more maintenance.
 Steel shows up on some heavy-duty options and before you know it, the price has crept up.

 Access and Location

 If it’s a pain to get in and out – say there’s nowhere to park, steep stairs, narrow landings, or beams running the wrong way – it’s going to slow things down.
-Plus, if the job’s miles out of the way or slap bang in a busy city with tricky parking, expect the labour bill to crawl up a bit.
+If the job is in a remote location or in a busy city with limited parking, labour costs may increase slightly.

 Finishing and Making Good